breatheco-de/content/src/content/lesson/what-is-html-learn-html.md

 ---

-> :point_up: Since in the previous chapter we equated houses, stores and buildings to web pages, then we could say HTML is the blueprints.
+> :point_up: Since in the previous chapter we equated houses, stores and buildings to web pages; then we could say HTML is the blueprints.

-## HTML is the Website Skeleton
+### HTML is the Website Skeleton

-All web pages have HTML – it’s the structure of EVERYTHING.
+All web pages have HTML.
+It’s the structure of EVERYTHING.
 Think of it as the columns at a construction site.

-HTML allows you to divide the website information into parts – similar to the basic parts of a document: header, title, content, footnote, subtitle, etc.  Then, with CSS, you can make your page beautiful, and, with JavaScript, make it interactive.
+HTML allows you to divide the website information into parts (similar to the basic parts of a document): header, title, content, footnote, subtitle, etc.  Then, with CSS you can make your page beautiful, and, with JavaScript, make it interactive.

 Originally, browsers only knew how to interpret HTML.
 Websites were simple and neither CSS or JavaScript were used.
 A website was a simple plain-text document with the typical elements any Word Document has: headings, bullet-point lists, paragraphs, etc.